Find Affordable College Courses

 Read full report on Visual & Performing Arts at Florida International University

 University of North Carolina School of the Arts ranked #23 on this year’s Most Popular Visual & Performing Arts Bachelor’s Degree Schools in the Southeast Region list.
-Located in the city of Winston-Salem, UNCSA is a public school with a small student population.
+Located in the city of Winston-Salem, UNCSA is a public college with a small student population.

 About 57% of the students majoring in visual and performing arts at the school are women while 43% are male.